just-containers/s6-overlay/README.md

 * Containers should do one thing
 * Containers should stop when that thing stops

 and our init system is designed to do exactly that!
-Your images will still behave like other Docker images and fit in with
+Your images will still behave like other Docker images and fit in with the existing ecosystem of images.

 ## Our `s6-overlay` based images

 We've developed two docker images which can be used as base images:
 * [base](https://github.com/just-containers/base): Based on Ubuntu 14.04 LTS, it was intended to use as a general purpose image.
-* [base-alpine](https://github.com/just-containers/base-alpine): Based on Alpine Linux 3.1, as advertised on their website: "is a security-oriented, lightweight Linux distribution based on musl libc and busybox." and even it includes a package manager.
+* [base-alpine](https://github.com/just-containers/base-alpine): Based on Alpine Linux 3.1, as advertised on their website: "a security-oriented, lightweight Linux distribution based on musl libc and busybox" - the base image is under 10MB but still includes a package manager!

 ## Init stages

 Our overlay init is a properly customized one to run appropriately in containerized environments.
-This section briefly explains how our stages work but if you want to know how a complete init stages work, please read this incredible well-explained article: [How to run s6-svscan as process 1](http://skarnet.org/software/s6/s6-svscan-1.html) by Laurent Bercot.
+This section briefly explains how our stages work but if you want to know how a complete init system should work, please read this article: [How to run s6-svscan as process 1](http://skarnet.org/software/s6/s6-svscan-1.html) by Laurent Bercot.

 1. **stage 1**: Its purpose is to prepare the image to enter into the second stage.
-Among other things, it is responsible for preparing the container environment variables, block the startup of the second stage until `s6` was effectively started, ...
+Among other things, it is responsible for preparing the container environment variables, block the startup of the second stage until `s6` is effectively started, ...
 2. **stage 2**: This is where most of the end-user provided files are mean to be executed:
   1. Fix ownership and permissions using `/etc/fix-attrs.d`.
   2. Execute initialization scripts contained in `/etc/cont-init.d`.
   3. Copy user services (`/etc/services.d`) to the folder where s6 is running its supervision and signal it so that it can properly start supervising them.
-3. **stage 3**: It's the shutdown stage.
+3. **stage 3**: This is the shutdown stage.
 Its purpose is to clean everything up, stop services and execute finalization scripts contained in `/etc/cont-finish.d`.
-This is the concrete time when init sends a kill signal to all container processes, first gracefully using TERM and then (after `S6_KILL_GRACETIME`) forcibly using KILL.
-And, of course, reaps all zombies :-).
+This is when our init system stops all container processes, first gracefully using `SIGTERM` and then (after `S6_KILL_GRACETIME`) forcibly using `SIGKILL`.
+And, of course, it reaps all zombies :-).

 ## Usage